Saturday, August 26, 2017

 chased out of town by the Law & Order Leage.

-In one of the first scenes, Ford makes fun of the women of the local Law & Order Leage in Tonto, who chase Dallas and Doc Boone out of town, by exposing these women for what they really are: uptight and biased social justice warriors with misguided moral standards, who judge people, without really knowing them, by their appearance instead of by their true character.
+In one of the first sequences, Ford makes fun of the women of the Law & Order Leage in Tonto, who chase the prostitute Dallas and the drunk Doc Boone out of town.
+Ford exposes these women of the Law & Order Leage for what they really are: uptight and biased social justice warriors with misguided moral standards, who judge people, without really knowing them, by their appearance and reported reputation instead of by their true character.
 This nonconformist critique of bourgeois puritanism runs through the film as its underlying theme, which shouldn't surprise anyone, since Ford himself was an old-fashioned, cigar-smoking and whiskey-drinking man, who loathed political correctness.

 Hilarious interaction between the alcoholic Doc Boone (left)